 It is not necessary to imitate the way that life forms grow.
 Although there certainly is a biotech path to this result, there are others as well.

 Separated from the context of living cells and DNA, the mechanical, structural, kinetic and programming insights that we need in order to make objects grow in this way are known.
 We have miniaturized moving parts on a chip and we have programmed the movements of such parts.
 In a sea of compounds, it is not hard to imagine tiny chemical factories, or the expansion of solid substrates.
 Much, much more needs to be done, but the chemical-mechanical-electronic engineering path (as opposed to the biological - genetic path) is fairly clear.

 Such knowhow will provide us with great economic benefits.
 Profitable applications will be found in all of the construction and manufacturing industries.
 In this case, nature is pointing to yet another form of automation; and every time we make a leap in automation, life can get better for everybody.
 All we needed to do is prevent extreme centralization.

 Those who worry about automation technology are attending to the wrong problem.
 It is the nature of humanity to become ever more productive.

 Finding ways in which individuals can benefit from automation in their careers is essential to avoiding massively excessive concentrations of money and power in the coming decades.
 Avoiding that extreme outcome is in the interest of both the rich and the poor, but some kinds of governments are not so sure.
 Extreme centralization of the means of production is favored by the socialistic policies.
 In that event, free markets become illegal markets.
-This leads to underground economic activity, inevitably accompanied by ganges.
-At that point, lawful free markets become less likely that the advent of a criminal oligarchy.
+This leads to underground economic activity, inevitably accompanied by gangs.
+At that point, lawful free markets become less likely than the advent of a criminal oligarchy.